RagedUnicorn/wow-vanilla-pvpwarn/README.md

 ### Disable Addon

-The addon can be configured to be either completely disabled or disable in all Battlegrounds.
+The addon can be configured to be either completely disabled or only disabled in all Battlegrounds.
 This includes `Warsong Gulch`, `Arathi Basin` and `Alterac Valley`.
-This can be useful to prevent the warnQueue to get to annoying in places where a lot of such events are triggered
+This can be useful to prevent the warnQueue to get to annoying in places where a lot of such events are triggered.
+Also consider reducing the spells that are enabled if this is the case.

 ### Ignore events while player is dead